eerimoq/moblin/README.rst

 - Sometimes settings doesn't rotate to protrait orientation.

+  1. Open settinsg in portrait.

+  2. Reorder bitrate presets.

+  3. Leave settings and open settings again.

+  4. Settings are stuck in landscape.

 - Sometimes a stroboscope effect happens on screen.

 - Changing stream from SRT to SRT always hangs video.